segunak/stem-education/petoi-bittle/workshops/AI Engineering/ai-engineering.md

 **Import Errors**:

 - Verify all files are in the correct folders
-- Check that `lib` folder contains all required files
+- Check that the `lib` folder contains all required files
-- Restart VS Code if needed
+- Make sure all modules listed in `lib/requirements.txt` are installed.
+You can install them by running this command in your terminal: `pip install -r requirements.txt`.

 ### Wrap-up Discussion (10 minutes)